christophernhill/gmao_mitgcm_couplng/notes/tag-index.md

   * Cleaning up and consolidating instructions
+    - Replace $WorkingDir with $ESMADIR/.. and add MITGCM_ROOTDIR and GMAO_MITGCM_COUPLNG definitions to NCCS and NAS sites in g5_modules
     - Modified experiments/c12_cs32_01 to test pLoad issue
     - Removing duplicate environment variable MITGCM_ROOT
       and replacing with MITGCM_ROOTDIR